WorldofKerry/Python2Verilog/README.md

 [![pytest](https://github.com/worldofkerry/python2verilog/actions/workflows/pytest.yml/badge.svg)](https://github.com/WorldofKerry/Python2Verilog/actions/workflows/pytest.yml)
 [![docs](https://github.com/worldofkerry/python2verilog/actions/workflows/docs.yml/badge.svg)](https://github.com/WorldofKerry/Python2Verilog/actions/workflows/sphinx.yml)

-# Python 2 Verilog
+# python2verilog

 Converts a subset of python generator functions into synthesizable sequential SystemVerilog.

 A use case is for drawing shapes on grids (for VGA output), where the user may prototype the algorithm in python and then convert it to verilog for use in an FPGA.

-A testbench can also be generated and asserted against the Python outputs.

 Supports Python [Generator functions](https://wiki.python.org/moin/Generators) as well as the following block types:

 - `if`
 - `while`

-**Warning**: Variables are treated as global and therefore no variable shadowing.
+  A testbench can also be generated and asserted against the Python outputs.

-## Sample Usage
+## Usage

+`python3 -m pip install --upgrade pip`
-`pip install python2verilog`
+`python3 -m pip install python2verilog`

-### Basic Usage
+### Basics

 Create a python file containing a generator function with output type hints, named `<name>.py`.